teleivo/cs143/assignments/PA3J/README.md

 ## TODO

 * do classes need to end in a SEMI? the current class rule says so but the grammar does not
+> An occasional source of confusion in Cool is the use of semi-colons (“;”).
+Semi-colons are used as terminators in lists of expressions (e.g., the block syntax above) and not as expression separators.
+Semi-colons also terminate other Cool constructs, see Section 11 for details.